 - MDHS oversees the development of Standard Operating Procedures (SOP) and checklists in conjunction with other primary and supporting agencies for this ESF. - MDHS coordinates training and provides shelter managers and support staff from county Department of Human Services operations.

 Pre-Incident

-• Develop forecast of funding and shelter requirements.
+- Conduct ESF #6 Coordination Calls for notice events. - Develop forecast of funding and shelter requirements.

 Incident